acousticrobot/web-16/_pages/toki-pona/lesson-09-questions-2.md

 layout: page
 title: Questions using seme
 sitelen_lessons_index: 14
-permalink: /toki-pona/sitelen/questions-2
+permalink: /toki-pona/questions-2

-url_previous: /toki-pona/sitelen/questions-1
+url_previous: /toki-pona/questions-1
-url_next: /toki-pona/sitelen/pi
+url_next: /toki-pona/pi

 vocabulary:
 - image: "/images/t47_tokipona/nimi/t47_nimi_seme.jpg"
   text: seme
-punctuation:
 - image: "/images/t47_tokipona/nimi/t47_nmpi_question.jpg"
   text: question mark
 ---

 {% include image_dictionary.html definitions=page.vocabulary %}
-{% include image_dictionary.html definitions=page.punctuation %}

 ### Questions using seme

 There isn't anything really difficult to learn about forming questions.
-As long as you learned what the question mark looks like in [lesson 8](/toki-pona/lesson-8/), and you know how to use seme in toki pona grammar, you only need to learn the glyph for _seme_ and you are set to go:
+As long as you learned what the question mark looks like in [the last lesson](/toki-pona/questions-1), and you know how to use seme in toki pona grammar, you only need to learn the glyph for _seme_ and you are set to go:

 {% include image_and_caption.html image="/images/t47_tokipona/kamasona/t47_kaso10_01.jpg" caption="seme?" %}